dpsdev14091998/Multiple_Object_Annotation_Tool/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-%## Acknowledgments
-%This project is an modified version of the repo https://github.com/ZhaoJ9014/Multi-Human-Parsing/tree/master/Annotation_Tools/Multi-Human_Pose

 Modifications:
 1. Now, it will store the results in "json" format.